cyberriver/cyberriver/README.md

-- 👋 Hi, I’m @cyberriver
+- 👋 Hi, I’m @cyberriver, neverboring person
-- 👀 I’m interested in programming
+- 👀 I’m product engineer and can create from the scracth new product
-- 🌱 I’m currently learning ruby on rails (ruby 3.03., rails 7.0)
+- 🌱 I can create any product
-- 💞️ I’m looking to collaborate on future projects for rails
+- 💞️ I’m loving AI-based development
 - 📫 How to reach me you may send to e-mail or find me at telegramm @cyberriver

 <!---